TweetyLang/Specification/Overview.md

 ## Features
 ### Syntax
 TweetyLang uses a syntax inspired by the C-family, with a few liberties taken to prioritize clarity and explicitness.
-For a complete specification of TweetyLang’s syntax in EBNF format, refer to [Syntax.md](Syntax.md).
+For a complete specification of TweetyLang’s syntax in EBNF format, refer to the [Grammar Spec](Grammar.md).

 - **Variable declaration**
 ```Tweety